-Saint Martin's University defines Academic Dishonesty as violating the academic integrity of an assignment, test, or coursework.
-This occurs when students seek to gain for themselves or another, an academic advantage by deception or other dishonest means.
+Saint Martin's University defines Academic Dishonesty as violating the academic integrity of an assignment, test and or evaluation of any coursework.
+This dishonest practice occurs when students seek to gain for themselves or another, an academic advantage by deception or other dishonest means.
 All students have a responsibility to understand the requirements that apply to particular assessments and to be aware of acceptable academic practice regarding the use of material prepared by others.
-Therefore, it is the student's responsibility to be familiar with the University's policies surrounding Academic Dishonesty.
+Therefore, it is the student's responsibility to be familiar with the policies surrounding Academic Dishonesty as these may differ from other institutions.